 5. Trust funded with assets, not just income.
 Assets cannot be funneled through a Miller Trust; doing so jeopardizes the trust's qualified status.

-8. No documentation of monthly transactions.
-DFCS auditors want bank statements showing deposits and distributions.
+7. No documentation of monthly transactions.
+DFCS auditors want bank statements showing deposits and distributions outside the permitted categories.

-13. Not coordinating with Social Security to redirect deposits.
-SSA requires a specific form and process; failure to redirect cleanly causes income to land in the applicant's personal account, defeating the trust.
+9. Not coordinating with Social Security to redirect deposits.
+Failure to redirect cleanly causes income to land in the applicant's personal account, defeating the trust.

 How to Verify the Numbers